LabinatorSolutions/boldchess-web-app/CONTRIBUTING.md

 1. Use clear and meaningful variable, method, and class names.
 2. Comment your code where necessary, especially for complex logic.
 3. Keep your code clean and readable.
-4. Follow the existing code format and structure.
+4. Follow the existing code format and structure. `bun run lint:fix` applies it for you.
+5. The client is ES modules under `public/src/` (see the Architecture section of the README).
+   Keep `chess/`, `eval/` and `engine/uci.js` free of DOM access — that is what makes them testable — and put shared mutable state on the `state` object in `src/state.js`.
+6. Do not hand-edit `public/_headers` or `vercel.json`.
+They are generated from `security-headers.js` by `bun run build`, and CI fails if they are out of sync.

 ## Community and Conduct